pedroslvieira/new-react-redux-challenges/01-React/01-Tooling/04-Webpack-From-Scratch/README.md

 eslint --init
 ```

-You will realize that the questions prompted by eslint are now different than the ones showed in the lecture.
-Since by this point we are just doing a warmup/refreshner on JavaScript, we will answer them this way.
+The questions prompted by eslint are now different from the ones showed in the lecture, here is what we recommend 👇

 1. ?
 How would you like to use ESLint?
 (Use arrow keys)
 - ❯ To check syntax, find problems, and enforce code style